Early morning birdwatching in Ashland, Oregon. Photo By Nick Viani

 Riparian habitats have been heavily impacted by human activity and now cover only a fraction of their former range.
 Their rarity on the landscape and high biodiversity make riparian zones one of the most important habitats for the conservation of birds and other wildlife in the West.
 Some of our most at-risk species require riparian habitats for breeding.
 Many species also need healthy riparian habitats during fall and winter seasons, when they complete important activities like refueling during migration and replacing worn feathers (molting).

 Many riparian areas have been lost or altered by human development, especially in urban areas.
 Where riparian habitat has been degraded in quality, restoration helps return these areas back to more functioning natural conditions.
-Lomakatsi Restoration Project works to improve riparian habitat in our region by planting a wide diversity of native vegetation, removing invasive weeds, and supporting the natural regeneration of native plant communities.
+Lomakatsi Restoration Project works to improve riparian habitat in our region by planting a wide variety of native vegetation, removing invasive weeds, and supporting the natural regeneration of native plant communities.
 This work has resulted in increased size and health of riparian areas that help to cool and clean our water while also providing important bird habitat.

 Bird monitoring location at Willow Wind : pre-restoration in 2002 (above), and post-restoration in 2018 (below).